-After graduating in Jewellery and Product Design from DJCAD, Stephanie Graham founded Natla Jewellery Studio and Dundee Community Craft.
+After graduating from Jewellery and Product Design at DJCAD, Stephanie Graham founded Natla Jewellery Studio and Dundee Community Craft.
 Based at The Circle, Stephanie is working towards a goal of making Dundee the European capital of recovery by creating safe spaces for people to come together, using creativity to cope with and heal from trauma.

 A little over a year ago, directly in response to Dundee’s drug death and mental health crisis, Stephanie set up Natla Jewellery Studio as a more than profit organisation with the aim to provide a craft-centric holistic approach to recovery,

 Inspired by her childhood growing up in Belgium, Stephanie recently launched her first mini-collection named From Brussels With Love, featuring small elegant silver pieces.
 All profits made from the sale of Stephanie’s delicate designs are reinvested in the community outreach programme of Natla’s sister community interest company, Dundee Community Craft.